claabs/watch-dogs-legion-version-manager/GitAlternative.md

 ### Switch to an older version

-Open Git Bash in the game folder and run:
+Open Git Bash in the game folder and run: `git checkout 1.2.40`.
+Replace the version number with your desired version.

+To list the available versions, run:

+* `git fetch`
-* `git checkout 1.2.40`
+* `git tag --list`
-* Replace the version number with your desired version.
-The versions always use 2 digits for the final number for consistency.

 ### Switch to the latest version